Oriental dollarbird: Description

 The oriental dollarbird has a length of up to 30 cm.
 It is dark brown but this is heavily washed with a bluish-green sheen on the back and wing coverts.
 Its belly and undertail coverts are light coloured, and it has glossy bright blue colouring on its throat and undertail.
 Its flight feathers are a darker blue.
 Its bill is short and wide and in mature animals is coloured orange-red with a black tip.
 It has very light blue patches on the outer parts of its wings which are highly visible in flight and for which it is named.
 The females are slightly duller than the males but overall the two are very similar.
 Immature birds are much duller than the adults and do not have the blue colouring on their throats.
 They also have brown bills and feet instead of the red of the adults.

 Distribution and habitat

 The oriental dollarbird is found from Australia to Japan and India.
+At least some subspecies (for example E. o. pacificus) are migratory.
 It breeds in northern and eastern Australia between the months of September and April and winters in New Guinea and nearby islands.
 The birds prefer open wooded areas with hollow-bearing trees to build nests in.